AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 You can now [manage the data block](/help/analyze/report-builder/manage-reportbuilder.md).

-## Legacy Report Builder features not supported in the New Report Builder
+## Legacy Report Builder features not supported in the New Report Builder {#unsupported}

 When comparing the functionality of Legacy Report Builder to the new Report Builder Add-in, some legacy functionality is no longer available: